Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Let me show you a minute and a half from Saturday.

-Now, that package will provide Ukraine with more drones, more rockets for its HIMARS systems, and more support for crucial maintenance.
+Now that package will provide Ukraine with more drones, more rockets for our time-off systems, and more support for crucial maintenance and sustainment.

-The engine of our efforts has been the Ukraine Defense Contact Group, which first met in April 2022 at Ramstein Air Base in Germany.
+The engine of our efforts has been the Ukraine Defense Contact Group, which first met in April 2022 at Ramstein Base, Ramstein Air Base in Germany.

-The contact group has helped ensure that Ukraine has what it needs to defend itself Thank you very much.
+Now, the contact group has helped ensure that Ukraine has what it needs to defend itself and to forge a future force to deter more Russian aggression.

 Absolutely.